justiceb/BluePlot/README.md

 This generally means that it is expected that the developer is building and maintaining data history for channels in some sort of circular buffer tool with a channel name lookup index.
 Since there are many circular buffer solutions out in the world, I didn't want to marry or force the developer to use a specific circular buffer solution just to use this plotting UI.
 For convenience, the DEMO showcases how the NI variant ring buffer can be used gracefully with this package.
-Instead, I opted for this plotting UI to make

 ### Design decision #4: The user is only able to specify a "time to plot", which represents the number of seconds to plot from the current timestamp (now)
 This plotting UI is optimized for real-time, operational awareness viewing.